vishnu32510/perplexity_flutter/README.md

 **Perplexity Flutter SDK** is a lightweight and type-safe Dart client for interacting with [Perplexity.ai](https://www.perplexity.ai)'s `chat/completions` API.
 It supports both streaming and non-streaming responses, flexible model switching (e.g., `sonar`, `sonar-pro`, etc.), and is designed to work with Flutter apps.

+This package is built on top of [perplexity_dart](https://pub.dev/packages/perplexity_dart), which provides the core API layer.
+If you only need API access without Flutter UI components, consider using perplexity_dart directly for a more lightweight solution.
+Perplexity Flutter wraps the API layer with easy-to-use Flutter widgets for faster development.

 ---

 ## ✨ Features